In Laos, A Chinese-Funded Railway Sparks Hope For Growth — And Fears Of Debt

 Red cranes top each of the pylons.
 A bridge is being built here.
 On either bank, the row of pylons continues until it almost hits the mountainsides, with scaffolding and other heavy construction equipment scattered below.

 When it's finished, the bridge will be part of a new China-Laos railway.
-Its planned 250-plus miles of track are meant to connect China's southern Yunnan province with Laos' capital Vientiane.
+Its planned 250-plus miles of track are meant to connect China's southern Yunnan province with Laos' capital, Vientiane.

-Laos officials have promised the high-speed railway, slated to open in 2021, will be good for the country.
+Laotian officials have promised the high-speed railway, slated to open in 2021, will be good for the country.

 "Once completed, the railway will benefit Lao people of all ethnic groups, facilitate and reduce costs of transportation, stimulate the development of agricultural and industrial sectors, tourism, investment and trade, as well as generate income for Lao people and the country," Lao Minister of Public Works and Transport Bouchanh Sinthavong said during the groundbreaking ceremony outside Luang Prabang in 2016.

-But for many Lao people, the benefits aren't yet clear.
+But for many Laotian people, the benefits aren't yet clear.

 The risk of debt distress